guyinatuxedo/new_nightmare/modules/15-partial_overwrite/hacklu15_stackstuff/readme.md

 # hacklu 2015 stackstuff

+This was done on `Ubuntu 20.04.4 LTS`.
 The goal of this challenge is to read the contents of the `flag` file.

 Let's take a look at the binary: